hyperledger/identus-docs/documentation/docs/quick-start.md

 Atala PRISM consists of core libraries that facilitate typical SSI interactions between [Issuers](/docs/concepts/glossary/#issuer), [Holders](/docs/concepts/glossary/#holder), and [Verifiers](/docs/concepts/glossary/#verifier).

 ### A Cloud Agent
 A Cloud Agent can issue, hold, and verify [verifiable credentials (VCs)](/docs/concepts/glossary/#verifiable-credentials) for any entity and manage [decentralized identifiers (DIDs)](/docs/concepts/glossary/#decentralized-identifier) and DID-based connections.
-The  Cloud Agent has an easy-to-use REST API to enable easy integration into any solution and uses [DIDComm V2](/docs/concepts/glossary/#didcomm) as a messaging protocol for agent-to-agent communication.
+The  Cloud Agent has an easy-to-use REST API to enable easy integration into any solution and uses [DIDComm V2](/docs/concepts/glossary/#didcomm) as a messaging protocol for Cloud Agent-to-Cloud Agent communication.

-It is maintained as an open-source lab through the [Hyperledger Foundation: Open Enterprise Agent](https://labs.hyperledger.org/labs/open-enterprise-agent.html).
+It is maintained as an open source lab through the [Hyperledger Foundation: Open Enterprise Agent](https://labs.hyperledger.org/labs/open-enterprise-agent.html).

-More in depth documentation about Cloud Agent can be found [here](/docs/atala-prism/prism-cloud-agent/overview).
+More in depth documentation about [Cloud Agent](/docs/concepts/glossary/#cloud-agent) can be found [here](/docs/atala-prism/prism-cloud-agent/overview).

 ### Wallet SDKs
-Wallet SDKs for web and mobile (iOS, Android, TypeScript) enable identity holders to store credentials and respond to proof requests.
+[Wallet SDKs](/docs/concepts/glossary/#wallet-sdk) for web and mobile (iOS, Android, TypeScript) enable identity holders to store credentials and respond to [proof requests](/docs/concepts/glossary/#proof-request).
 They are typically used in applications that allow identity holders to interact with issuers and verifiers.

 More in-depth documentation about the different Wallet SDKs can be found here ([TypeScript](https://input-output-hk.github.io/atala-prism-wallet-sdk-ts/), [Swift](https://input-output-hk.github.io/atala-prism-wallet-sdk-swift/), [KMM](https://input-output-hk.github.io/atala-prism-wallet-sdk-kmm/))

 ### A Mediator
-Mediators are for storing and relaying messages between Cloud Agents and Wallet SDKs.
-They act as a proxy that remains connected to the network and receives any message, credential, or proof-request on behalf of the Wallet SDKs (which can be offline occasionally).
+[Mediators](/docs/concepts/glossary/#mediator) are for storing and relaying messages between Cloud Agents and Wallet SDKs.
+They act as a proxy that remains connected to the network and receives any message, credential, or proof request on behalf of the Wallet SDKs (which can be offline occasionally).

 More in-depth documentation about PRISM Mediator can be found [here](/docs/atala-prism/prism-mediator).

 #### A Node for a Verifiable Data Registry (VDR)
 To issue and verify VCs to and from DIDs, we need a [Verifiable Data Registry (VDR)](/docs/concepts/glossary/#verifiable-data-registry) that is globally resolvable and always on.
-In PRISM's case, it is `prism-node`, anchoring key information required for issuance and verification on the Cardano blockchain.
+In PRISM's case, it is `prism-node`, [anchoring](/docs/concepts/glossary/#anchoring) key information required for issuance and verification on the Cardano blockchain.